seandstewart/bardly/pending/romances/cymbeline/uncut.md

 The boy disdains me,
 He leaves me, scorns me: briefly die their joys
 That place them on the truth of girls and boys.
-Why stands he so perplex’d?
+Why stands he so perplex'd?

 **CYMBELINE**
 What wouldst thou, boy?
 I love thee more and more: think more and more
-What’s best to ask.
-Know’st him thou look’st on? speak,
+What's best to ask.
+Know'st him thou look'st on? speak,
 Wilt have him live?
 Is he thy kin? thy friend?

 **IMOGEN**